 In several early church writings, the word ‘catholic’ (spelled in lower case except in modern Catholic literature) from the Greek word catholikos, was used.
 It means ‘universal’ and was used to differentiate between true believers who made up the universal church from those outside.
 This is different from the term ‘Roman Catholic’ which includes the idea of papal authority, purgatory, indulgences etc. Therefore, the early church was not ‘Roman Catholic.’

-The word ‘catholic’ has been used before and after Romanism gained its hold.
+In fact, the word ‘catholic’ has been used before and after Romanism gained its hold.
 For instance, that someone uses the term “orthodox” doesn’t mean he’s referring to Eastern Orthodox Church.
 The same applies to the word “catholic.”
 The Nicene creed confessed by the Orthodox church (and even the Mormon Church) includes the term “the catholic church.”
 The 1615 Irish Articles of Religion uses the term ‘catholic church.’

 Even the 1646 Westminster Confession of Faith speaks of the “catholic or universal church.”
 Yet no one would say these churches are under the pope of Rome, because the term ‘catholic’ means ‘universal’.
 Catholics can’t hijack the word and misdefine it to suit their religion.
 Their church can’t be “universal” and “Roman.”
 That is a paradox.